 This can affect the transition at best, and the sale at worst.

 Given these facts, we employ our trademarked process, The Empathetic Buyer™Process, designed to ensure that buyers and sellers alike get what they want from the transaction and the subsequent transition.
+The Process is designed to create Trust.
+Trust between buyer and seller and also between all parties and your MPI consultant.
+We become your “trust bridge” by developing a strong relationship with the parties, allowing us to help all parties discover what is best for them and working to help make the transaction reflect their wishes.

 Your Ideal Target - We have to first define your ideal target.
 Your target is defined by how you envisage it fitting in with your practice, your ability to buy it, and your ability to service the clients.